googleate/higueron2/exampleSite/content/english/_index.md

     375.000 € '
   button:
     enable: true
-    label: See Project
+    label: See Prices
-    link: blog
+    link: pricing
 feature:
   enable: true
   title: About the New Development